-Given the background of the above findings, it becomes evident that primary school heads and teachers in Lupane District believe that agriculture is a necessary subject in the Zimbabwean school curriculum and by implication, are therefore prepared to give vocational and prevocational orientation to the young children under their tutelage on this subject.
-However, in spite of their positive attitudes towards agriculture, the majority of the teachers in this study did not do agriculture either at secondary school or during teacher training.
+Given the background of the above findings, it becomes evident that primary school heads and teachers in Bikita District believe that Wood Technology is a necessary subject in the Zimbabwean school curriculum and by implication, are therefore prepared to give vocational and prevocational orientation to the young children under their tutelage on this subject.
+However, in spite of their positive attitudes towards Wood Technology, the majority of the teachers in this study did not do Wood Technology either at secondary school or during teacher training.
 Fortunately, though, is the fact that most of the heads have some basic knowledge on the subject which makes it relatively easier for them to guide teachers as they implement this curriculum.
-It is also evident that primary schools in this study are experiencing a number of challenges with the teaching and learning of agriculture.
-These include lack of tools and equipment which are key to teaching of agriculture since it is a practical subject and this requires huge investments in movable and immovable asserts.
-The time allocated to teaching of the subject is also inadequate and its introduction has further worsened the workload of primary school teachers and pupils who have to contend with over eleven subjects on a daily basis.
+It is also evident that secondary schools in this study are experiencing a number of challenges with the teaching and learning of Wood Technology.
+These include lack of tools and equipment which are key to teaching of the subject, since it is a practical subject and this requires huge investments in movable and immovable assets.
+The time allocated to teaching of the subject is also inadequate and its introduction has further worsened the workload of primary school teachers and pupils who have to contend with many other chores in their job description.

-13. RECOMMENDATIONS
+11. RECOMMENDATIONS